 In addition to recovering the eclipse depth, the pixel-fitting method also recovers hyperparameters which quantify the level of different detector systematics.
 These hyperparameters have been described in Section~\ref{sec:kernel choice} as parameters of the kernel function, used to describe the correlation between different noise processes in the data.
 We have plotted the posteriors of some of these parameters in Figure~\ref{fig:detector_param}, all of which come from the joint-fit of the three eclipses using the pixel-fitting method which was accounting for both common systematics and independent systematics with a partially shared height scale.
 As stated earlier, while these datasets were being joint-fit, only the eclipse model parameters were being shared between datasets and the systematics parameters were independent for each dataset.

 It is notable that the systematics parameters are all consistent between each dataset.
-None of the datasets detect common systematics (with height scale $h_\mathrm{CS}$) or find strong evidence of independent pixel systematics from the shared heightscale ($h_\mathrm{IPS; shared}$).
-The amplitude of the flux-conserving systematics ($h_\mathrm{FCS}$) - which may be interpreted as the amplitude of the PSF changing shape over time - appears to be well constrained.
-The correlations in noise arising from interpixel capacitance in the horizontal ($\alpha_x$), vertical ($\alpha_y$) and diagonal ($\alpha_{xy}$) directions are also tightly constrained and greater than zero.
-Combining these constraints through error propagation we get $\alpha_x = 3.12\pm0.09$\%, $\alpha_y = 2.35\pm0.09$\% and $\alpha_{xy} = 0.84\pm0.07$\% - consistent with expected values \citep{Morrison_2023}.
+None of the datasets constrain the presence of common systematics (with height scale $h_\mathrm{CS}$) or found strong evidence of independent pixel systematics from the shared heightscale ($h_\mathrm{IPS; shared}$).
+The amplitude of the flux-conserving systematics ($h_\mathrm{FCS}$) -- which could be interpreted as the amplitude of the PSF changing shape over time -- appears to be well constrained.
+The correlations in noise arising from interpixel capacitance in the horizontal ($\alpha_x$), vertical ($\alpha_y$), and diagonal ($\alpha_{xy}$) directions are also tightly constrained and greater than zero.
+Combining these constraints through error propagation we get $\alpha_x = 3.12\pm0.09$\%, $\alpha_y = 2.35\pm0.09$\%, and $\alpha_{xy} = 0.84\pm0.07$\% - consistent with expected values \citep{Morrison_2023}.

-The length scale in time of the systematics $l_t$ is also well constrained.
+The length scale in time of the systematics, $l_t$, is also well constrained.
 However, there was a prior placed on each $l_t$ parameter taken from the posterior of the joint-fit accounting for common systematics but not independent pixel systematics.
 This was because the addition of independent pixel systematics could create a degeneracy between very gradual systematics in each pixel and the slope in each pixel being fit for in the mean function.
 As a result, the constraints on $l_t$ are more closely related to the timescale of the flux-conserving systematics and so could represent the rate at which the PSF is changing shape (in units of days).